georgehara/Arca/README.md

 Then, in code, you'll have to manually get an instance of that interface, base on an implementation key which is determined at runtime, from a user's choice.
 The easiest way to do this would be to use an instance of the `IDependencyInjectionProxy` interface from the `Abstractions.DependencyInjection` package; simply inject this type in the constructor of the consumer class.
 When you do this, all the constructor parameters of the implementation class are automatically instantiated, regardless of the level of nesting, so you only have to do one manual operation.

-See the tests from the `MultiImplementationTests` class for examples.
+See the `SampleForMultiImplementation` test for an example.

 ## THREAD SAFETY